-Now that you have your sandbox account set up, you’ll need to enable Test Mode to prevent PayPal Commerce from processing live transactions.
+Now that your sandbox account is set up, you’ll need to enable Test Mode to prevent PayPal Commerce from processing live transactions.
 To do this, go to WPForms » Settings in your WordPress dashboard and click on the Payments tab.

 After that, scroll to the PayPal Commerce section and check the box next to Test Mode.